Gimme three steps, gimme three steps mister, and you'll never see me no more."

 - In Jagged Alliance 2, approximately halfway through the game, the Big Bad Deidranna will send Miko, the leading and best mercenary from the first games, after you (he switched sides after being offered a ton of cash).
 Upon realizing that he's fighting former comrades, he gives you a head start.

-- LEGO Marvel Superheroes ends with the heroes and villains teaming up to stop Galactus consuming the Earth.
+- LEGO Marvel Super Heroes ends with the heroes and villains teaming up to fight Galactus.
 In the final cutscenes:

 Doctor Doom: You can't arrest us, Fury.
 We made an arrangement.